AMC Javelin: 1969

-The 1969 VAM Javelin obtained the previously optional heater as standard equipment, the foot pedals received bright trim and the accelerator was changed into a firewall-mounted unit, a support pull strap was applied on the passenger's side dashboard above the glove box, the center cover with the radio speaker grid changed into a woodgrain unit.
-A unique aspect of the 1969 Javelin is that it kept the same gauge configuration as the 1968 models in contrast to AMC's modifications to the Javelin (and AMX) instrument panel for 1969 with a larger 8,000 RPM tach on the right pod, leaving the smaller left pod exclusive for the clock.
-The VAM Javelins exterior now had a bright trim package with new moldings starting at the corners of the taillights running on the sides all the way to the lower rear corner of the side glass and drip rails plus all around the rear glass and top edge of the C-pillars.
-The new Javelins looked more luxurious, even though a factory vinyl roof was not available.
-The front fender emblems were relocated to the base of each C-pillar and were accompanied by red-white-blue bull's eye emblems.
-A third Javelin emblem was applied near the lower right corner of the grille.
-The 1969 model year was also VAM's first self-engineered engine, the 170 hp, 9.5:1 compression ratio 252 CID I6 engine with a two-barrel Carter WCD carburetor and a new VAM-engineered 266-degree camshaft.
-In both standard and Go Pack versions.
+The 1969 VAM Javelins included the previously optional heater as standard, the foot pedals added bright trim, the accelerator was changed into a firewall-mounted unit, a grab strap was added on the passenger's side dashboard above the glove box, and the center cover with the radio speaker grid changed into a woodgrain version.
+A unique aspect of the 1969 Javelin is that it kept the same gauge configuration as the 1968 models in contrast to AMC's modifications to the Javelin (and AMX) instrument panel for 1969 with a larger 8,000 RPM tach on the right pod, leaving the smaller left pod exclusive for the clock and all gauges being placed closer to the driver.
+However, like under AMC, in the mid-year VAM introduced the hooded surround for the tach and speedometer.
+The VAM Javelins exterior now included a bright trim package with new moldings starting at the corners of the taillights running on the sides to the lower rear corner of the side glass and drip rails, plus all around the rear glass and top edge of the C-pillars making the Javelins look more luxurious.
+Despite these accessories being factory issue, a vinyl roof cover was only available at a dealer level.
+The front fender emblems were relocated to each C-pillar's base and accompanied by red-white-blue bull's eye emblems.
+A third Javelin emblem was mounted near the lower right corner of the grille accompanied by its respective bull's eye unit.
+The 1969 model year was also VAM's first self-engineered engine, the 170 hp, 9.5:1 compression ratio 252 CID I6 engine with a two-barrel Carter WCD carburetor and a new VAM-engineered 266-degree camshaft in both standard and Go Pack versions.
+This new engine was a major improvement for the Javelin as a performance model compared to its first year.